Do you wash ‘n’ wear? These quick-drying boxers are perfect for super-light travel

-ExOfficio Give-N-Go boxer brief: Crotch critics
+ExOfficio Give-N-Go boxer brief: design

 Quick-drying knickers aren’t new, but until now the dominant design of travel pants has been the Y-front.
 It’s easy to see why – they use less fabric – but after a few hours sitting in the same position on a bus or plane they can start to dig into your skin.
 The ExOfficio Give-N-Go are longer than previous designs from ExOfficio, and a touch softer, too.

-ExOfficio Give-N-Go boxer brief: Quick-drying
+ExOfficio Give-N-Go boxer brief: performance

-We washed the ExOfficio Give-N-Go a few times during the trip, and each time they dried in a few hours (we used an indoor peg-less clothesline in hotel room bathrooms).
+To test the quick-drying claim, we washed the ExOfficio Give-N-Go a few times during the trip, and each time they dried in a few hours (we used an indoor peg-less clothesline in hotel room bathrooms).
 We’re talking slightly heated hotel rooms here; it was just above freezing outside.